osm2vectortiles/osm2vectortiles/docs/own-vector-tiles.md

 ---
 layout: page
-title: Create your own Vector Tiles
+title: Generate your own Vector Tiles
 published: true
 ---

-# Create your own vector tiles
+# Generate your own vector tiles

 We use Docker extensively for development and deployment.
 The easiest way to get started is using [Docker Compose](https://www.docker.com/docker-compose){:target="_blank"}.